-Saying goodbye to employees is inevitable, but it doesn’t mean it’s easy.
+Saying goodbye to employees is inevitable, but that doesn’t mean it’s easy.

 Why are exit interviews important?

-Exit interviews are just as important as initial job interviews.
-They serve as information gathering tools where employers can gain a deeper understanding of the organisation though the eyes of someone in the coalface and capture sentiment as they walk out of the door.
+Exit interviews serve as information gathering tools where employers can gain a deeper understanding of the organisation though the eyes of someone in the coalface and capture sentiment as they walk out of the door.

 Exit interviews can help determine the pulse of a workforce, the effectiveness of day-to-day processes and management styles, individual contribution and employee experience.
 Below are 3 reasons why exit interviews should never be skipped.